faanross/faanross.github.io/content/posts/course01.md

 sudo apt install wireshark
 ```

-# 1.7.2.3.
-RITA (Optional)
+# RITA (Optional)

 Here's the cool thing about installing ***RITA***: when we do so it will also automatically install ***Zeek***, which is another amazing tool for traffic analysis we'll be using in the future.

 1. Goto the [RITA Github repo](https://github.com/activecm/rita).
 2. Scroll down to `Install` and follow the instructions using the `install.sh` script.
 During installation you will be asked a few questions, answer `y` and hit enter each time.
 3. Let's check the version of RITA to ensure installation was successful.
-First close your terminal and reopen and then run the commands seen in image below, you should get similar results.
+First close your terminal, reopen, and then run the commands seen in image below.
+You should get similar results.

 {{< figure src="/img/image030.png" title="" class="custom-figure" >}}

-4. We're done, feel free to shut down your Ubuntu VM as we won't be using it for some time.

 OK.
 Do you know what time it is?

-Yeah it's time for all this installing and configuring to pay off - and we kick things off by emulating the attacker!
+Yeah it's time for all this installing and configuring to pay off - let's we kick things off by performing the attack!
 Let's get it!

 {{< figure src="/img/strangelove.gif" title="" class="custom-figure" >}}

-# 1.Volatility

 ***

 # 2. Performing the Attack
 # Introduction
 Why are we performing the attack ourselves?
 Why didn't I just do it, export all the requisite artifacts, and share this with you?
-Why did I make you go through this rigmorale - is it simply that I am cruel?
+Why did I make you go through this rigmarole - is it simply that I am cruel?

 {{< figure src="/img/cruel.gif" title="" class="custom-figure" >}}